AhmedMohammedSalah/DBMS_script/readme.md

 ## **License**

-This project is open-source and distributed under the MIT License.
+This project is open-source and distributed under the ITI License.

+## **Copyright**

+All Copyrights reserved by ITI.
+All rights reserved.
+2025.